 When making important decisions, many people still prefer signing documents in person to prove their consent.
 But doing so using traditional pen and paper is inefficient and expensive.
 WILL™ 3.0-powered digital ink applications give developers the opportunity digitize the in-person, handwritten signing process.
 Specifically, these apps can enable people to add biometrically accurate signatures to electronic documents - and have them verified in real time.

 Signatures that hold up in court

-- Highly secure: In addition to displaying the characters, the WILL™ data format also captures further individual biometric information that makes each pen stroke as individual as a fingerprint, as well as additional metadata such as time and location, that make forgery less likely.
+- Biometric accuracy: In addition to displaying the characters, the WILL™ 3.0 data format also captures further individual biometric information.
+This data makes each pen stroke as individual as a fingerprint and additional metadata, such as time and location, make forgery much more difficult.

-- User preference: For many people, written signatures are still the preferred method of confirming consent on a wide range of agreement documents, because they are easy, fast and natural to complete.
-Unlike fingerprints, facial or retinal recognition, handwritten signatures represent one of the only biometric authentication methods that can be changed if required.
+- User preference: Signing documents is easy, fast and natural for most people.
+And unlike fingerprints, facial or retinal recognition, handwritten signatures represent one of the only biometric authentication methods that can be changed if required.
 This adds an extra layer of flexibility for organizations and users alike.

-- Easy capture: Signatures can be captured easily on a wide and growing range of devices, in diverse environments, from a living room to a bank, retail store, government office or elsewhere.
+- Capture flexibility: Handwritten electronic signatures can be captured easily on a wide and growing range of devices in diverse environments, from a living room to a bank, retail store, government office or elsewhere.

 The ability to capture and verify handwritten electronic signatures in real time is key to a variety of interesting application use cases, particularly in the banking and healthcare sectors.

 These include, for example, internal approval processes for financial transactions and medical procedures, as well as customer acceptance and consent.